-5th Street Children and Youth Chorus
+5th Street Collingwood All Abilities Youth Chorus

 to be etransfered to ali@5thstreet.ca

-conclusion will include a concert open to the public.
 Each participant must fill out the registration.

 Joining a youth chorus and learning singing can offer numerous benefits for children and youth, both in terms of personal development and musical growth.